Virtual data room examples: what they look like and how to pick one

 Ellty

-Ellty is a secure document sharing, pitch deck analytics, and virtual data room platform built for businesses.
-It's not trying to compete with Intralinks on enterprise M&A - it's trying to help founders share documents securely, track investor engagement, and move faster on fundraising without a sales call or a month of setup.
+Ellty is a secure document sharing, pitch deck analytics, and virtual data room platform built for all kinds of businesses.
+It's not trying to compete with Intralinks on enterprise M&A - it's trying to help companies share documents securely, track viewer engagement, and move faster on deals without a sales call or a month of setup.
 You upload your documents, organize them into a data room, set permissions, enable NDA gating, and share a trackable link - all in the same day.

 The free plan covers document tracking, real-time analytics, and secure sharing - enough for early-stage pitch deck distribution.
 The Standard plan at $69/month adds unlimited documents, advanced analytics, eSignatures, custom branding, and data room features.
 The Data Room plan at $149/month is built for formal due diligence - granular permissions, NDA gating, dynamic watermarking, and restricted visitor access with 3 users included.
 Data Room Plus at $349/month adds group visitor permissions, audit logs, and up to 4,000 assets per room.
 No per-user fees at any tier, which keeps the math simple when five VC firms each send two to four people.